cakephp/docs/en/core-libraries/events.rst

 achieve this goal, there are certain cases where you need to cleanly communicate with other parts in the system without having to hard code those dependencies, thus losing cohesion and increasing class coupling.
-A very successful design patter in software engineering is the Observer pattern, where objects can generate events and notify possibly anonymous listeners about changes in the internal state.
+A very successful design pattern in software engineering is the Observer pattern, where objects can generate events and notify possibly anonymous listeners about changes in the internal state.